squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/README.md

 # CompTIA Training

-## All trianing provided by whizlabs
+## All training provided by whizlabs

 ### Objectives